reimagined/resolve/docs/tutorial.md

 For now, your application requires only two event types:

-- The SHOPPING_LIST_CREATED event signals about creation of a shopping list.
+- SHOPPING_LIST_CREATED - Signals about creation of a shopping list;
-- The SHOPPING_ITEM_CREATED event signals about creation of an item within a shopping list.
+- The SHOPPING_ITEM_CREATED - Signals about creation of an item within a shopping list.

 Next, create a **shopping_list.commands.js** file in the **common/aggregates** folder.
 This file will contain command handlers for the ShoppingList aggregate.
 Add the following code to the file: